 Hotel in Beamish Valley, near County Durham

-It is easy to visit South Causey Inn with excellent local transport links with Newcastle airport, Durham, Chester-le-Street, and Newcastle train stations, bus stops outside the door, 24-hour taxi services – if you are still stuck we can even arrange transport in our RIP gin car!
+It is easy to visit South Causey Inn with excellent local transport links with Newcastle airport, Durham, Chester-le-Street, and Newcastle train stations, bus stops outside the door, 24-hour taxi services.

 Please make our home your home and explore the beautiful North East England.

 - Things to do at the Inn +

 Make sure you try one of our delicious Northern Beef Stotties, with a side of our homemade chunky chips.
 Yum!

 We distil our own Gins and Ales here at the Causey Brewery & Distillery and most of our creations are named after our pet pooches...
 Rip Gin is everyone's favourite, inspired by our resident British Bulldog - Mr. Rip.
 Big Eddy's after our big black Lab and Pups IPA after our two miniature Dachshunds.

 There are plenty of brilliant routes for a leisurely walk, Beamish Woods is just a stone's throw away from the Inn, and the wild garlic growing throughout the woodland at this time of year is absolutely stunning.
 If you would like a walking partner, any of our resident doggy's would love to join you!